13. Sweetness And Light . . .

 “Who knew anyone lived like this?” mutters the dog.
 “So quiet!
 Peaceful!
 I hear the rustle of the trees, not loudmouths cussing each other out.
 I’ve never seen anything like it.”

 “You’re in a different world, my friend.
 A word to the wise – there’s an etiquette in the dainty environs.
 Let me give you some tips on how to conduct yourself.
 On the one hand, you’ll need to be somewhat combative.
 You’re hired on as a guard dog, after all.
 But don’t put all your eggs in one basket.
 You need also to court the ladies.
-Wag your tail a lot.
+Wag your tail.
 Curl up at their feet, if they appear inclined to welcome it.
 Keep off the furniture, that’s a big thing.
 Try not to drool on them.
 They hate that too.
 Do your business way off in a corner of the yard.
 Don’t stink the garden.
 Don’t trample it either.
-The owner of these digs is very proud of her garden.
+The owner here is very proud of her garden.
 Better you don’t set foot in it at all.
 Keep out of her sight as much as possible.”

 “How will I know her?”

 “She’s very grand.
 Grand in dress, grand in manner.
 She’s top dog hereabouts and she doesn’t let anyone forget it.
-If you should run into her, be quietly amiable, no matter what ensues.
+If you should run into her, be amiable, no matter what ensues.
 She disparages your looks, give her a big grin that says, I’m too stupid to know what you think of me.
 A big, shit-eating grin is never not in order in that situation.
 Inoffensive!
 Be inoffensive.
 She won’t be falling in love with you under any circumstances.
 Don’t break your heart trying to charm her.
-Like you did with your former owner, am I right?”
+Like you did with your owner, am I right?”